 Q&A (Auto-generated by AI)

-How does Watt's contract compare to QBs?
+How does Watt's deal compare to past contracts?